Knoph1/Hospital-Management/README.md

 ---
 ## Functions
 ### Admin
-- Sign up their account, Log in (no approval required).
+- Sign up their account, log in (no approval required).
 - Can register/view/approve/reject/delete doctor (approve those doctor who applied for job in their hospital).
 - Can admit/view/approve/reject/discharge patient (discharge patient when treatment is done).
 - Can generate/download invoice pdf (generate Invoice according to medicine cost, room charge, doctor charge and other charge).
 - Can view/book/approve appointment (approve those appointments which is requested by patient).

 ### Doctor
-- Apply for job in hospital, Log in (approval required by hospital admin, then only doctor can login).
+- Apply for job in hospital, log in (approval required by hospital admin, then only doctor can login).
 - Can only view their patient details (symptoms, name, mobile ) assigned to that doctor by admin.
 - Can view their discharged (by admin) patient list.
 - Can view their appointments, booked by admin.
 - Can delete their appointment, when doctor attended their appointment.

 ### Patient
-- Create account for admit in hospital, Log in (approval required by hospital admin, then only patient can login).
+- Create account for admit in hospital, log in (approval required by hospital admin, then only patient can login).
 - Can view assigned doctor's details like (specialization, mobile, address).
 - Can view their booked appointment status (pending/confirmed by admin).
 - Can book appointments (approval required by admin).